Five ideas to reconnect you to your message

 From a simple email, to writing to attract students, drafting research proposals or funding bids, or creating strategies that need to be understood and championed, the responsibility of our messages to inspire and motivate our readers is profound.

 And yet writing doesn’t often come easily.
-You start with knowing what you want to say but after trying to find space for your seventeenth Very Important Point (one that’s integral to your original message), it’s easy to end up with a sizeable chunk of fall-back words, and your original point lost.
+You start with knowing what you want to say but after trying to find space for your seventeenth Very Important Point (one that’s integral to your original message), it’s easy to end up with a sizeable chunk of something, and your original point lost.

-For when you’re stuck in a sea of text, or before you even start, explore these five short prompts to find creativity in getting what you need to say, said.
+When you’re stuck in a sea of text, or before you even start, explore these five short prompts to find creativity in getting what you need to say, said.

 Distil and distil again

 This isn’t about making your message as short as possible.
 This is about making sure that the very essence of what you need to say is present.
-When you have your 12 words, expand or contract the idea as you need, but consider this pared-back sentence your foundation stone.
+When you have your 12 words, you can expand or contract the idea as you need, but consider this pared-back sentence your foundation stone.

 Don’t start at Go

-The hardest place to start is at the beginning.
+The hardest place to start is at the beginning.”